 How much does light influence our body’s health?
 There seems to always be more to discover about this strange, luminous force that allows our eyes to be able to see our environment.
 The role of proper light in plant health is obvious.
 Most plants only require light, water, and soil to grow.
 For humans, sunlight in the right ratios proved to be critical for the formation of the vital nutrient, vitamin D, as well as a regulator for our mood and circadian rhythm.
 These wellness factors are measurable indicators of processes that occur within us on a deeper level.

 While the important role of external light on our bodies is widely known, did you know we have a literal inner light that guides our health as well?
+In fact, studies about the light body are fascinating.
 Dr. Herbert Frohlich, a German scientist who is renowned for his contributions to physics in the early half of the twentieth-century, used his knowledge to further investigate the relationship between light and the body.
 His findings became the foundations of our understanding of the electromagnetic nature of our biology.

 While contemporary science tends to focus on the chemical transactions between cells, Frolich found that there is an underlying communication occurring that is more subtle than chemistry, and even more subtle than electromagnetism.
-Our cells produce biomolecules, and these molecules have been found to both emit and receive electromagnetic and vibrational energies through quantized packets of light called biophotons.
+Our cells produce biomolecules, and these molecules have been found to both emit and receive electromagnetic and vibrational energies through quantized packets of light called biophotons in humans.